-The S&P Metals & Mining Select Industry Index is a theoretical financial calculation, while the SPDR[®] S&P[®] Metals & Mining ETF is an actual investment portfolio.
-The performance of the SPDR[®] S&P[®] Metals & Mining ETF and the S&P Metals & Mining Select Industry Index will vary somewhat due to operating expenses, transaction costs, cash flows, regulatory requirements and operational inefficiencies.
-The SPDR[®] S&P[®] Metals & Mining ETF seeks to track the performance of the S&P Metals & Mining Select Industry Index as closely as possible (i.e., achieve a high degree of correlation with the S&P Metals & Mining Select Industry Index).
+The Underlying Index is a theoretical financial calculation, while the Fund is an actual investment portfolio.
+The performance of the Fund and the Underlying Index will vary somewhat due to operating expenses, transaction costs, cash flows, regulatory requirements and operational inefficiencies.
+The Fund seeks to track the performance of the Underlying Index as closely as possible (i.e., achieve a high degree of correlation with the Underlying Index).
 A figure of 1.00 would indicate perfect correlation.
 Any correlation of less than 1.00 is called a "tracking error."
-The SPDR[®] S&P[®] Metals & Mining ETF, using a replication strategy, can be expected to have a lesser tracking error than a fund using a representative sampling strategy.
-Representative sampling is a strategy in which a fund invests in a representative sample of securities in an underlying index.
+The Fund, using a replication strategy, can be expected to have a lesser tracking error than a fund using a representative sampling is a strategy in which a fund invests in a representative sample of securities in an underlying index.